GN-c/Python-L-System/README.md

 - Axiom
 - Turning angle
 - Evolution
-- Rules In Format In=>Out,Seperate Rules With Commas
+- Rules In Format - In=>Out -,Seperate Rules With Commas
 - Svg export Yes/No

 #### Required Python Modules